 Minimizing Post-Op Side Effects

 When planned and performed correctly by a board certified plastic surgeon, cosmetic surgery can be very rewarding and even life-changing.
 However, it is important for patients to understand that all cosmetic treatments come with a degree of risk and side effects.
-In this blog post, New York plastic surgeon Dr. Bruce K. Barach shares his top recommendations for minimizing post-op side effects.
+In this blog post, New York plastic surgeon Dr. Sanjiv Kayastha shares his top recommendations for minimizing post-op side effects.

 Get Plenty of Rest